Lee Yen-hsiu

-Lee Yen-hsiu (Chinese: 李彥秀; born 18 December 1971) is a Taiwanese politician from the Kuomintang.
-She was elected to represent Taipei City Constituency IV on the Legislative Yuan in 2016 and 2024.
+Lee Yen-hsiu (李彥秀; born 18 December 1971) is a Taiwanese politician.
+A member of the Kuomintang (KMT), she was elected to represent Taipei City Constituency IV in the Legislative Yuan in 2016 and 2024.

 Early life and education

+Lee was born on December 18, 1971, in Nangang District, Taipei.
+Both her father and paternal grandfather were former members of the Taipei City Council.

-Lee was born in Nangang District, Taipei.
-After graduating from Blessed Imelda's School, she attended college in the United States, where she graduated from the University of California, Irvine, with a bachelor's degree in economics.
-She also began graduate studies in economics there but withdrew due to her father's illness.
+After graduating from Blessed Imelda's School, Lee attended college in the United States.
+She graduated from the University of California, Irvine, with a bachelor's degree in economics and also began graduate studies there in economics but withdrew due to her father's illness.
 She later earned a Master of Business Administration (M.B.A.) from Pepperdine University.